 - Don't filter events - "Service Time" has no effect on your data

-- Filter events in aggregations - graphs with hourly resolution still show events outside of "Service Time", but summaries with daily and monthly resolution will not take them into account
+- Filter aggregated events - graphs with hourly resolution still show events outside of "Service Time", but summaries with daily and monthly resolution will not take them into account

 - Filter all events - all events outside of your configured "Service Time" will be hidden completely